 Some of the most widely grown native plants are the Banksia species.
 Attractive long lasting flowers, easy care and a number of varieties from low growing to large shrubs or small trees, make this a versatile genus.

 Species such as B. integrifolia, B. spinulosa and B. marginata are an Australian woody evergreen plant that can be found as a tall tree, or in a low growing prostrate form.

-An Australian Native Plant named after Sir Joseph Banks.
+Named after Sir Joseph Banks.
 With 76 species, these attractive long flowering plants produce stunning flowers and can add colour to any garden.
 Banksia are a great plant for attracting birds, prefer a well drained sunny position and can be kept in shape with light regular pruning.

 The Western Australian Banksias.

 Some of the best flowering varieties are from Western Australia.
 These species in particular require a very well drained soil or may succumb to root diseases.
 Fortunately grafted versions of these plants are becoming more common in the eastern states.

 B. coccinea with its brilliant red flowers is perhaps the best example of this.
 If you could grow one species for the flowers, this would be the one for us.

 A number of low growing or prostrate forms that will reach around 50cm are also available, including cultivars such as :

 - B. blechnifolia can be used as a ground cover plant

 Popular species and varieties of include: B. aemula or Wallum Banksia, B. ‘Giant Candles’, B. ericifolia, B. integrifolia, B. robur and B. spinulosa.